John Comer

 John Comer (1 March 1924 – 11 February 1984) was a British comic actor.
 He was best known for his roles in Coronation Street as Mr Birtles, then as a taxi driver, and later as Wilf Jones, in Emmerdale Farm as Ernie Shuttleworth, Les Brandon in I Didn't Know You Cared, and cafe owner Sid in Last of the Summer Wine.

 Early life

 Born and brought up in Stretford, Lancashire, Comer gained an engineering apprenticeship at Metropolitan-Vickers, Trafford Park.
+He served in mining as a Bevin Boy during World War II.

 Early career

 Comer began his career performing a comedy routine around local social clubs and pubs in the 1930s and 1940s.
 In 1952, with his younger brother Tony, he performed in a children's theatre production for local schools in Stretford.
 The siblings then formed a double act named the Comer Brothers.
 In 1957, the brothers began a regular slot at the Manchester Apollo, performing a variety act entitled Comer's Cottage.

 In 1958, the Comer Brothers participated in an ITV talent show called Bid for Fame and began working for Butlin's.
 In 1959, they won first prize in the Butlin's National Talent Contest, winning £1,000 and a film contract with the Boulting Brothers.